MatMLlab/SEN_model/README.md

 This is a repository for NMI reviewers.

 ## Description
-This a deep learning model for structure symmetry description, material property prediction, and material design, which is based on the capsule-based transformer.
+This a deep learning model for structure symmetry description, material property prediction, and material design, which is based on the capsule-enhanced transformer.

 ## Development Environment
 ### Package dependencies